andrew/ultimate-awesome/README.md

 - [Awesome-Black-Friday-Cyber-Monday](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday) - Awesome apps, software, and SaaS deals on Black Friday.
 - [frontend-case-studies](https://github.com/andrew--r/frontend-case-studies) - 💼 A curated list of talks and articles about real world frontend development.
 - [Compose-Examples](https://github.com/Haxxnet/Compose-Examples) - Various Docker Compose examples of selfhosted FOSS and proprietary projects.
+- [API-mega-list](https://github.com/cporter202/API-mega-list) - This GitHub repo is a powerhouse collection of APIs you can start using immediately to build everything from simple automations to full-scale applications.
+One of the most valuable API lists on GitHub—period. 💪.
 - [awesome-crawler](https://github.com/BruceDone/awesome-crawler) - A collection of awesome web crawler,spider in different languages.
 - [awesome-free-apps](https://github.com/axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile.
 - [awesome-blender](https://github.com/agmmnn/awesome-blender) - 🪐 A curated list of awesome Blender addons, tools, tutorials; and 3D resources for everyone.